marquettelearningcenter/website/content/board-of-directors/_index.md

     bio: Audrey has a degree in early childhood education and has been certified by the state to direct a childcare center, along with 10 years of experience guiding children in the first years of life.
-Audrey taught preschool in her hometown of Marquette for 5 years in the United Methodist Church before staying home with her two children, Kinsley and Kolt, for 3 years.
+Audrey taught preschool in her hometown of Marquette for 6 years in the United Methodist Church before staying home to raise her two children, Kinsley and Kolt, for 3 years.
+Her and her husband, Brodie, are raising their children on a farm south of Marquette.
 She has been with the Marquette Learning Center since they opened in January of 2019.
   - name: Mari Loder
     active: false
     role: Board Member